AfaanBilal/hyperdb/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
-**HyperDB** is an in-memory hyper-fast key-value store written in Rust.
+**HyperDB** is an in-memory hyper-fast key-value store with an HTTP API written in Rust.

 ---